OllusNdomu/PLP1ST/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
-ANS: Below are roles accordingly
+ANS: Below are roles accordingly as directed

 - Software Developer:
 Roles and Responsibilities: Writes, tests, and maintains the code that makes up the software.
 Developers translate design specifications into functional software, troubleshoot issues, and implement new features.